-- (a) in relation to any Covered Bonds represented by a global covered bond (a "Global Covered Bond"), units of each Specified Denomination in the Specified Currency, - (b) any Global Covered Bond, - (c) any Bearer Covered Bonds (as defined in Condition 1.1) in definitive form ("Bearer Definitive Covered Bonds") issued in exchange for a Bearer Covered Bond in global form (a "Bearer Global Covered Bond"), and - (d) any Registered Covered Bonds (as defined in Condition 1.1) in definitive form ("Registered Definitive Covered Bonds") whether or not issued in exchange for a Global Covered Bond in registered form (a "Registered Global Covered Bond").
+- (a) in relation to any Covered Bonds represented by a Global Covered Bond, units of each Specified Denomination in the Specified Currency; - (b) any Global Covered Bond (including any Turkish Dematerialised Covered Bond); - (c) any Bearer Definitive Covered Bonds issued in exchange for a Bearer Global Covered Bond; and - (d) any Registered Definitive Covered Bonds (whether or not issued in exchange for a Registered Global Covered Bond).

-The Covered Bonds and the Coupons (as defined below) have the benefit of an amended and restated agency agreement dated 26 April 2019 (as further amended and/or supplemented and/or restated from time to time, the "Agency Agreement"), and made among the Issuer, The Bank of New York Mellon, London Branch as fiscal agent (including as principal paying agent) and exchange agent (the "Fiscal Agent" and the "Exchange Agent," which expression shall, in each case, include any successor fiscal agent and exchange agent) and the other paying agents named therein (together with the Fiscal Agent, the "Paying Agents," which expression shall include any additional or successor paying agents), The Bank of New York Mellon SA/NV, Luxembourg Branch, as transfer agent (together with the Registrar (as defined below), the "Transfer Agents," which expression shall include any additional or successor transfer agent) and registrar (the "Registrar," which expression shall include any successor registrar).
+The Covered Bonds and the Coupons have the benefit of an agency agreement dated 15 May 2015 and amended and restated on 26 April 2016 (such agency agreement as amended and/or supplemented and/or restated from time to time, the "Agency Agreement") and made among the Issuer, The Bank of New York Mellon, London branch, as fiscal agent (including as principal paying agent) and exchange agent (the "Fiscal Agent" and the "Exchange Agent," which expression shall, in each case, include any successor fiscal agent and exchange agent) and the other paying agents named therein (together with the Fiscal Agent, the "Paying Agents," which expression shall include any additional or successor paying agents), The Bank of New York Mellon (Luxembourg) S.A., as transfer agent (together with the Registrar (as defined below), the "Transfer Agents," which expression shall include any additional or successor transfer agent) and registrar (the "Registrar," which expression shall include any successor registrar).

-The final terms for this Covered Bond (or the relevant provisions thereof) are set out in Part A of the Final Terms attached to or endorsed on this Covered Bond, which complete these Terms and Conditions (these "Conditions").
+The final terms for this Covered Bond (or the relevant provisions thereof) are set out in Part A of the Final Terms attached to or endorsed on this Covered Bond, which complete these Terms and Conditions (the "Conditions").
 References to the "applicable Final Terms" are, unless otherwise stated, to Part A of the Final Terms (or the relevant provisions thereof) attached to or endorsed on this Covered Bond.
-The expression "Prospectus Directive" means Directive 2003/71/EC (as amended or superseded) and includes any relevant implementing measure in a relevant Member State of the European Economic Area (the "EEA").
+The expression "Prospectus Directive" means Directive 2003/71/EC (as amended, including by Directive 2010/73/EU) and includes any relevant implementing measure in a relevant Member State of the European Economic Area.

-Bearer Definitive Covered Bonds have (unless otherwise indicated in the applicable Final Terms) interest coupons ("Coupons") and, in the case of Bearer Definitive Covered Bonds that have more than 27 interest payments remaining, talons for further Coupons ("Talons") attached on issue.
+Bearer Definitive Covered Bonds have (unless otherwise indicated in the applicable Final Terms) interest Coupons and, in the case of Bearer Definitive Covered Bonds that have more than 27 interest payments remaining, Talons for further Coupons attached on issue.
 Any reference herein to Coupons shall, unless the context otherwise requires, be deemed to include a reference to Talons.
 Bearer Definitive Covered Bonds repayable in instalments have Receipts for the payment of the instalments of principal (other than the final instalment) attached on issue.
-Registered Covered Bonds and Global Covered Bonds do not have Receipts, Coupons or Talons attached on issue.
+Registered Covered Bonds, Global Covered Bonds and Turkish Dematerialised Covered Bonds do not have Receipts, Coupons or Talons attached on issue.

-Any reference to "Covered Bondholders" or "holders" in relation to any Covered Bonds shall mean (in the case of Bearer Covered Bonds) the holders of such Covered Bonds and (in the case of Registered Covered Bonds) the Persons in whose name such Covered Bonds are registered and shall, in relation to any Covered Bonds represented by a Global Covered Bond, be construed as provided below.
+Any reference to "Covered Bondholders" or "holders" in relation to any Covered Bonds shall mean (in the case of Bearer Covered Bonds) the holders of such Covered Bonds and (in the case of Registered Covered Bonds) the Persons in whose name such Covered Bonds are registered and shall, in relation to any Covered Bonds represented by a Global Covered Bond (including a Turkish Dematerialised Covered Bond), be construed as provided below.
 Any reference herein to "Couponholders" shall mean the holders of the Coupons and shall, unless the context otherwise requires, include the holders of the Talons.